rahulraogrr/hms/README.md

 1. Admin Module
 2. HMS Portal

-<u>Admin Module</u>: In this module hotels can define a group under which hotels can created.
+<u><b>Admin Module</b></u>: In this module hotels can define a group under which hotels can created.
 Admin users can do the following activites mentioned below
 1. Group Master : Admin will create group under which hotels can be listed/added.
 Ex: Taj Group of hotels
 2. Hotel Master : Hotels will be added under group.
 Users can add n number of hotels under a group including the location.
 3. Floor Master : Floors must be added for a hotel.